beyondpie/intro_to_stan/README.md

 ```
 ## Examples

 Examples are provided under the directory `examples`.
-You can directly use the
-`stan_examples.Rmd` file to scan the examples, or you can enter the different
+- You can directly use the `stan_examples.Rmd` file to scan the examples.

-directories under `examples` to run the script, modify the STAN script by yourself.
+- You can enter the different directories under `examples` to run or modify both

-## Diagnosis Materials
+  the R and STAN script by yourself.